-Arjun Majumdar writes about the Goecha La trek.
-He says it’s the most romantic trek in India and explains why.
+The Goecha La trek is the most romantic trek in India and I’d like to explain why.

 I have never been as enamoured by a trek as I have been with Goechala.
 It is the most romantic trek that I have done.